Skip to Content

 Day use entrance fee is $6 per vehicle (up to 8), and public showers are available for day visitors.
 Pedestrians can access the park for $2, and single-occupant vehicles or motorcycles are $4.

 To reserve a cabin: Go to reserve.floridastateparks.org or call 1-800-326-3521, Monday-Friday, from 8 a.m. until 8 p.m. up to 11 months in advance.
 (TDD 888-433-0287) Minimum stay is two nights.
 Maximum stay is 14 days.
-Editor’s Note: Readers are reporting security issues blocking access to the new web site.
-In that case, try again with another web browser or make your reservations by phone.

-Cabin Fees: In addition to the base rate, which varies from park to park, campers will pay state and local taxes, a $6.70 booking fee and a new $7/day utilities fee for cabins with water and/or electric power.
+Cabin fees: In addition to the base rate, which varies from park to park, campers will pay state and local taxes, a $6.70 booking fee and a new $7/day utilities fee for cabins with water and/or electric power.

-Cancellations and Changes: Cancellation fee is $17.50, up until the day before the reservation begins.
+Cancellations and changes: Cancellation fee is $17.50, up until the day before the reservation begins.
 If you cancel on the first day of your reservation, you will also sacrifice your first night’s fees.
 Cancellations are not permitted within 18 days of making the reservation.
 Any other changes to your reservation will cost $10.

 Pets: Not allowed in state park cabins or cabin areas.